b1tw0rker/virtualXS/README.md

 rpm --import https://srv.bit-worker.com/repository/RPM-GPG-KEY-BitWorker

--2- Install the BitWorker Reposirity by adding the Repo to your server
+-2- Install the BitWorker Repository by adding the Repo to your server:

 dnf config-manager --add-repo https://srv.bit-worker.com/repository/bitworker.repo

--3- Now you can install "virtualXS" on your system.
+-3- Now you can install "virtualXS" on your system:

 dnf install virtualXS